robots-make-art-too/EECS_1720/docs/StarterPack_Extensions.md

 ## OK so what about other ".js" stuff?

 Like... adding [`p5.js`](https://www.geeksforgeeks.org/p5-js-select-function/?ref=lbp) to your extension?
-(It is like adding your `external.js` file only with many more pre-defined functions options for drawing, images, sound etc.)
+(It is like adding your `external.js` file only with many more pre-defined function options for drawing, images, sound etc.)

 ### Did you want an example of aesthetic + technical?